dapplets/dapplet-docs/docs/ex04-overlays.md

 title: "Ex04: Overlays"
 ---

-In this example we add an overlay that opens on click by button in the POST.
+In this example we add an overlay that opens on click by button in the `POST`.

 Here are two examples of the overlay: